Scala Contarini del Bovolo

 HISTORY

-The fascinating history of Palazzo Bovolo in Venice spans over more than five centuries and is characterised by a succession of periods of great splendour and inevitable decline.
+The captivating history of Venice’s Palazzo Bovolo extends over five centuries, marked by alternating periods of grandeur and decline.

-The Contarini’s bought the palace in 1489 from the Morosini di San Paternian Family, who had owned the building since the 13th century.
-At the time of the purchase, the property was composed of two different buildings; a late Gothic older part and a later rectangular building.
+In 1489, the Contarini family acquired the palace from the Morosini di San Paternian Family, who had been its owners since the 13th century.
+At the time, the estate consisted of two distinct structures: an older part in the late Gothic style and a more recent rectangular addition.

-In the 19th century, the new owner Arnaux Marseille; made the building into an inn called “the Maltese”.
-One of the guests, German astronomer Wilhelm Tempel, discovered comet C/1859 and the Merope Nebula of the Pleiades from observations made from the top of Palazzo Contarini’s tower.
+In the 19th century, Arnaux Marseille, the then-owner, transformed the building into an inn named “the Maltese.”
+It was here that German astronomer Wilhelm Tempel made his notable discoveries, including comet C/1859 and the Merope Nebula within the Pleiades, from atop the tower of Palazzo Contarini.

 WHO WERE THE CONTARINI FAMILY?